Edmond Wilhelm Brillant: Military service

-Brillant started his mechanical engineering studies in the Hebrew Technion, and in 1937 he joined the Hagana Flight Club in "Kfar Yeladim" at Jezreel Valley as an instructor.
-The Kfar Yeladim flight club was the early seed of the Hagana for creating an air-arm, later became the Israeli Air Force, under the guise of a gliding club.
-In 1938, he volunteered in the Palestine Police Railway Department (PPRD) of the Hagana Ghaffirs of the Jewish Supernumerary Police, and escorted trains from Zemach at the Sea of Galilee to Port Said, Egypt.
+After immigrating to Palestine, Brillant joined the Haganah.
+He began studying mechanical engineering at the Technion, and in 1937 he joined the Haganah Flight Club in "Kfar Yeladim" at Jezreel Valley as an instructor.
+The Kfar Yeladim flight club was the early seed of the Haganah for creating an air arm which later became the Israeli Air Force under the guise of a gliding club.
+In 1938, he joined the Palestine Police Force, volunteering in the Palestine Police Railway Department (PPRD) of the Notrim, and escorted trains from Zemach at the Sea of Galilee to Port Said, Egypt.
 During service in the PPRD, he was wounded when his train was damaged by a mine placed by terrorists during the Arab rebellion of 1936-1939.
 He discharged himself from hospital and returned to his company.

-As World War II started, Brillant wanted to volunteer to join the Buffs but had typhoid and instead joined the Royal Navy as Chief Petty Officer in role of Engine Room Artificer (ERA) in 1942.
-Brillant was among the Jewish Hagana Volunteers to the Royal Navy and served there till March 1946.
+As World War II started, Brillant wanted to volunteer to join the British Army but came down with typhoid fever and instead enlisted in the Royal Navy as a Chief Petty Officer in role of Engine Room Artificer (ERA) in 1942, serving until being discharged from the Royal Navy in March 1946.

-Brillant served in the Red-Sea Theater aboard HMS Massawa at Eritrea and other naval bases.
+Brillant served in the Red Sea Theater at HMS Massawa in Eritrea and other naval bases.
 Prior the takeover of Masawa by the Allies, the base was an Axis stronghold of the Regia Marina (the then Italian Navy).
 It was a bay which served as a harbor and shipyard with docking, thus was a strategic port for the Indian Ocean.

 As the Italians started to retreat, they scuttled their ships.
 Salvage work was done by the United States Navy's Jewish Navy Officer, Commander Edward Ellsberg.
 His team was replaced later on by the Royal Navy.
 There, Brillant started to learn salvage work, shallow water diving, diesel engines and other naval professions that assisted him later on in his Israeli Navy career.

-During Brillant's service in HMS Massawa became a pilot's duties volunteer.
-Brillant's commanding officers at HMS Massawa recommended him to be commissioned and assisted him to reach aviator trainings of the RN Fleet Air Arm (FAA) in 1944.
-His pilot duties were disallowed, since the Ministry of Colonies did not allow access to aviation training for Jewish volunteers from Palestine.
-In his file, it was written that Brillant's engineering skills were of 'great importance' to the Navy.
+During Brillant's service in HMS Massawa he volunteered for pilot training.
+Brillant's commanding officers at HMS Massawa recommended him to be commissioned and assisted him in advancing to aviation training with Royal Navy's Fleet Air Arm (FAA) in 1944.
+His pilot duties were disallowed, since the Colonial Office did not allow access to aviation training for Jewish volunteers from Palestine.
+In his file, it was written that Brillant's engineering skills were of 'great importance' to the Royal Navy.

-Even though Brillant was disqualified from Royal Navy pilot duties, he continued serving and did not answer the U.S. Navy requests to join them as an officer.
+Even though Brillant was disqualified from Royal Navy pilot duties, he continued serving and did not answer the U.S. Navy's requests to join them as an officer.

+During the war, Brillant lost his parents and a brother in the Holocaust.

-After his release from the Navy, he returned to the Hagana and joined the Israel Defense Forces (IDF) Naval Forces.
+After his discharge from the Royal Navy, he returned to the Haganah and joined the Israel Defense Forces (IDF) after Israeli independence, becoming an officer in the Israeli Navy.